Peanut Butter Oatmeal Cookies (Gluten-Free, Dairy-Free)

 P.S.
 Did you know both peanut butter and oatmeal are really really good for breakfast? 😇

 - 2 cup creamy peanut butter, I use Skippy Naturals, with 3g sugar

 - 2 tsp baking soda, Arm & Hammer or other GF brand

 - Preheat oven to 350F, with rack on lower middle position.
 Line baking sheets with parchment paper.

-- Place all ingredients except for the oats in the bowl of a stand mixer.
-Mix with paddle attachment on medium speed until well combined.
-Turn to low speed and mix in the oats just until incorporated.
+- Place all ingredients except the oats in the bowl of a stand mixer fitted with a paddle attachment.
+On medium speed, mix ingredients just until fully incorporated.
+Turn to low speed, and mix in oats just until incorporated.

-- Form heaping 1 tablespoon sized dough balls and place onto parchment lined baking sheet.
+- Form heaping 1 tablespoon-sized dough balls and place onto parchment lined baking sheet.
 Flatten them slightly, but keep them 2 inches apart.
-Use fork to press down, creating criss-cross pattern on cookies.
+Use a fork to gently press the cookies down, creating a criss-cross pattern.

 - Let cool a few minutes on pan, carefully transfer to wire rack, and finish cooling.

-Dough may be crumbly depending on your brand of peanut butter.
-If crumbly dough, just press it together into a ball shape, flatten a bit, and then press with fork.
+- The dough may be crumbly depending on the brand of peanut butter.
+Just press it together into a ball shape, flatten it a bit, and then press with a fork.
 You can also add a bit more peanut butter as needed.

 Did you make this?